 Before any image upload, make sure it’s compressed – there is no need for huge images beyond your layout capabilities.

 Also, pick the format that suits most of your needs.
-For eCommerce, with a tremendous amount of product images, it is even more crucial not to overload the site.
+For Magento 2 ecommerce speed up, with a tremendous amount of product images, it is even more crucial not to overload the site.
 The suggestion we have for you: use JPEG format for Product images.
 It is way more suitable for pictures than other formats as you can compromise quality for less size.
 On the other hand, using PNG or SVG for layout and logo is way more beneficial.
-So use accordingly!
+So use it accordingly!

 If you already use